Perhaps you’re confused by all the buzz about organic foods. Is it really necessary to spend more money on organic?

-The color of foods is important when planning meals, say registered dietician Hannah Michaels, a nutrition adviser at the Orlando-based Nutritious Lifestyles, a program funded locally by Children’s Services Council of Palm Beach County.
+The color of foods is important when planning meals, say registered dietician Hannah Michaels, a former nutrition adviser at the Orlando-based Nutritious Lifestyles, a program funded locally by Children’s Services Council of Palm Beach County.
 And most fruits and vegetables burst with color.

-Michaels suggests following the "My Plate" model as illustrated at choosemyplate.gov.
+Michaels suggests following the "My Plate" model as described at choosemyplate.gov.
 "When preparing a meal for your family, keep in mind the more colorful, the better," she says.
 In other words, varying colors of fruits, vegetables and grains should make up the majority of the plate.